Legacy systems not only hinder your search for available talent, but it might actually keep the talent away.

 But it’s a two-way street: job-seekers will have little use for firms that don’t help them, and current employees who have a chance to move on will.

-Legacy systems have pros and cons, but as time goes on and the technology gets older, fewer and fewer people will invest their time, energy, and resources into learning old systems, rendering the number of desired applicants with expertise on a given software or application fewer and fewer.
+Legacy systems have pros and cons, but as the technology gets older, fewer and fewer people will invest their time, energy, and resources into learning old systems, rendering the number of desired applicants with expertise on a given software or application fewer and fewer.

 In turn, job candidates may shy away from an advisory firm that uses older and inefficient technology, and joining the organization may be perceived as negative to one’s skills and career development.